 “Holding hope” involves the therapist envisaging what recovery means for their client and guiding them through an intervention package aimed at achieving this (ibid).
 In this respect, therapists believe that recovery for their client is possible, even when the client cannot.
 Research suggests that holding hope for clients in this way can itself lead to recovery, as clients come to accept and adopt their therapist’s hopefulness (Coppock et al., 2010).

-However, therapist hopefulness relies on their sense of competence (Larsen et al., 2013), which may be threatened due to the absence of long covid treatmentresearch.
+However, therapist hopefulness relies on their sense of competence (Larsen et al., 2013), which may be threatened due to the absence of long covid research.
 This may be of particular concern to an IAPT model of service, where interventions are often pre-determined based on a person’s presenting problem (e.g. matching anxiety with ‘worry management’ workbooks; Richard & White, 2011).
 Although IAPT long terms conditions practitioners may have more confidence in adapting their approach to support people with physical illnesses (Panchal et al., 2020), the paucity of long covid research inevitably remains a threat to this.
 Moreover, if a therapist’s recovery goals are not respectful of a client’s view of a problem, a lack of goal consensus may arise which undermines the transferability of hopefulness (Tryon et al., 2018).
 It therefore remains to be seen if therapist and clients hold similar views on long covid causes and recovery, and how these might influence a therapist’s ability to hold hope for their clients.

 The Current Study